mfdalgetty/Telecom_customer_churn/README.md

 🔄 Model Refinement:

 The notebook emphasizes the importance of strategic data collection and iterative model refinement.
-Businesses can use insights gained from data analysis and machine learning models to continuously update their strategies for customer retention.
-This iterative approach ensures adaptability to evolving customer behavior and market dynamics.
+It also helps the user through some pitfalls common of customer churn problems, particularly the imbalanced dependent variable.
+Because the data shows that most customers do not churn, the models will tend to predict that outcome.
+This can be fixed with a minority oversampling technique.

 🚀 Continuous Revenue Growth and Scalability: